8VIM/8VIM/README.md

 The application was started essentially as a clone of 8pen, which for some reason they have stopped distributing.
 (I can no longer install it, even though I paid for it!)

-To exactly understand this keyboard, please watch the video "https://www.youtube.com/watch?v=99vsUF4NuLk"
+To exactly understand this keyboard, please watch the [video]("https://www.youtube.com/watch?v=q3OuCR0EpGo")

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"